qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

   - Bearish: that great profit was anticipted and priced in.
 The potential is being exhausted.
   - Bullish: that company is growing fast.
 - A large company buys a startup at high price.
-  - Bearish: the large company is trapped in bureaucracy.
+  - Bearish: the large company is trapped in mismanagement.
 It cannot compete with the startup despite having more resources.
   - Bullish: the startup's business will synergize with the large company's.
 It's a strategic move.

 People make execuses about their prediction failure, such as: